Orange-Cyberdefense/awesome-industrial-protocols/srcs/README.md

                         write data to a protocol
   -D protocol, --delete protocol
                         delete a protocol
-  -N protocol, --note protocol
-                        add personal notes for a protocol -LL, --list-links     list all links
+  -LL, --list-links     list all links
   -AL name url, --add-link name url
                         add a new link